 Career program general requirements are found on p.
-68, transfer program general degree requirements on p.
-69, and general studies program requirements on p.
-71.
+70, transfer program general degree requirements on p.
+71, and general studies program requirements on p.
+73.

 The maximum amount of proficiency credit or credit from other forms of prior learning assessment allowed toward a degree is 25 percent.
+Exceptions based on licensure are permitted in selected Health Professions programs.
+For more information, contact the dean of health professions (L119; 217/351-2383).